UchePhilz/probelogr/README.md

 This repository contains implementations of the Probelogr API on different languages.

 ## Prerequisite
-Before you continue there are some There are some things you need to have done.
+Before you continue there are some things you need to have done.
 1. You should have registered on __[www.probelogr.com](https://www.probelogr.com "Probelogr's Homepage")__
 2. You should have created a __Project__ > __App__ > __App Settings__
 3. Your should have generated an __Access key__ in __App Settings__ and added one or more __Activity Tags__